 Sec.
-16-27-240 SIP Major Amendments
+16-27-300 SIP Major Amendments

-This section applies to any changes to an SIP that do not qualify for a Minor Amendment pursuant to Section 16-27-180; changes that do not qualify under that section are considered "major amendments" for the purposes of this Section.
+This section applies to any change to an SIP that do not qualify for an administrative amendment pursuant to Section 16-27-240; changes that do not qualify under that section are considered "major amendments" for the purposes of this Section.

 Sec.
-16-27-250 SIP Major Amendment Application Materials.
+16-27-310 SIP Major Amendment Application Materials.

-- (a) A major change requires resubmittal of the original documents, per Sec.
+- A major change requires resubmittal of the original documents, per Sec.
 16-27-80.
-The Community Development Director may waive resubmittal of any of the original submittal items if they do not pertain to the changes to the SIP. - (b) When possible, the development standards should appear in a chart format comparing the approved SIP details and the proposed changes to those details, as originally approved.
+The Director may waive resubmittal of any of the original submittal items if they do not pertain to the changes to the SIP. - 3.
+When possible, the development standards should appear in a chart format comparing the approved SIP details and the proposed changes to those details, as originally approved.

 Sec.
-16-27-260 SIP Major Amendment Review Process.
+16-27-320 SIP Major Amendment Review Process.

-A major change is processed in accordance with Section 16-27-40.
-If required for the original application, a major change requires a new public hearing with the Planning Commission and/or City Council.
-SIP major amendments shall be recorded.
+A major change is processed in the same manner as the original application, per Section 16-27-60.
+If required for the original application, a major change requires a new public meeting with the Planning Commission and/or City Council.
+Major amendments shall be recorded.